lucia-auth/lucia/documentation/content/main/database/redis.md

 ---
-_order: 1
+_order: 0
-title: "Redis (session)"
+title: "Redis"
 description: "Learn how to use Redis with Lucia"
 ---

 A session adapter for Redis.
+YA separate database/adapter is required for storing users and keys.

 ```ts
 const adapter: (redisClient: {